professornaite/quant-crit-math/README.md

 # quant-crit-math

-Aligning QuantCrit with the goals of undergraduate mathematics general education
+Research to align QuantCrit with the goals of undergraduate mathematics general education

+Resources used for this file: